Finger Lime - Sunshine Yellow

 Fig - Moreton Bay

-This Fig can take two forms, as a magnificent tall spreading tree or as a strangling vine depending on where the seed lands.
+This Fig can take two forms, as a magnificent, tall, spreading tree or as a strangling vine depending on where the seed lands.
 When the roots finally reach the ground they will start to encircle their host tree until they eventually strangle it and takes it place in the forest.
-The orange coloured fig turns a dark purple when ripe.
-The edible figs appear around February until May.
-40m.
-Makes a great Bonsai
+The orange coloured fig turns a dark purple-red when ripe.
+The edible figs often appear in summer but can produce at anytime of the year and have a pleasantly fresh tart taste with numerous firm seeds.
+Long lived tree to 15m diameter in the open or 40m tall in a forest.
+Can also be grown as a Bonsai specimen.

 • Postage Free Truck